globalcitizen/zomia/DEVLOG.md

       - Wound up with a half-working implementation that infinite-loop-crashes in large rooms because the algorithm is imperfect, looks like hopscotch (new roguelike? :)
       - Made a simple area shading mode which kinda works (ignores tile geometry)
     - Finally got the rotLove precise version working ... even though its callback arguments were wacky.
 Phew!
+    - Convert all display functions to LOS/POV only

  * __2016-09-07__:
     - Further logo design work